What strategies do you use to acquire new clients?

 Example #1: Write An Awesome Script

 On the whole, you don’t have to be a professional to write a video script.
 However, it’s safe to say that there’s a noticeable difference between material composed by amateurs and experienced professionals.
-When hiring a screenplay writer, look for someone who has a background in your industry, who will be capable of adapting to your brand’s voice, and who understands the importance of brevity.

 Make sure to clearly define goals about the purpose, tone, and overall look of your video before you start the writing process.
 Knowing what effect you want to achieve with the video will allow the production team to make the right creative choices, injecting the correct dose of branding for maximum impact.